microsoftgraph/console-csharp-snippets-sample/README.md

 2. Select **Add an app**, and enter a friendly name for the application (such as **Console App for Microsoft Graph (Delegated perms)**).
 Click **Create**.

-3. Select the **Mobile and Desktop App** tile and then after the app is created, click the **Skip the guided setup** link in the top right-hand corner.
+3. Select the **Native App** tile and then after the app is created, click the **Skip the guided setup** link in the top right-hand corner.
 The **delegated permissions** operations in this sample use permissions that are specified in the AuthenticationHelper.cs file.
 This is why you don't need to assign any permissions to the app on this page.

 4. Open the solution and then the Constants.cs file in Visual Studio.